 At Southern New Hampshire University (SNHU), you can earn a Master of Science in Psychology online, with a specialization in child and adolescent development.
 If you’re looking for strictly a psychology degree, you may want to consider SNHU as they will prepare you to understand cognitive behavioral therapy, social psychology, ethical practices, research methodology, and more.
 No advance tests (e.g., GRE or GMAT) are required for application and the degree can be completed in as little as fifteen months, making this one of the more efficient degree programs on our list.
 One thing that’s important to note is that SNHU will not license you, but the program will prepare you for licensure.

 But perhaps you’re looking for an administrative or leadership approach to child development.
 Capella University is a for-profit institution accredited by the Higher Learning Commission.
-Though they have a location in Minneapolis, Minnesota most of their education is delivered online.
+Though they are located in Minneapolis, Minnesota, their education is delivered online.
 Their Master of Science in Psychology degree can be achieved alongside a specialization in child and adolescent development.
-According to Capella, fifty-six percent of graduates—who went on to work in a slew of employment settings, including education, government, health care, law enforcement, social services, and more—said they were able to achieve their professional ambitions by way of this degree, and forty-four percent said they received a salary increase.

 Michigan State University